 At the price of shadows is Junichiro Tanizaki's (1886-1965) immortal masterpiece from 1933.
-It is a poetic eulogy to Japanese aesthetics, where Tanizaki, in a freely fable, essayistic style, moves from space and architecture to No theater, from cooking to lighting, argues for – and guides his reader in the direction of – seeing the beauty of oxidized metal, the majestic and exalted in unglazed ceramics and the subtlety of organic material bearing witness to the daily touch of human hands.
+It is a poetic eulogy to Japanese aesthetics, where Tanizaki, in a freely fable, essayistic style, moves from space and architecture to No theater, from cooking to lighting, argues for – and guides his reader in the direction of – seeing the beauty in oxidized metal, the majestic and elevated in unglazed ceramics and the subtlety of organic material bearing witness to the daily touch of human hands.
 And then he speaks to resist the temptation to streamline, to overlight (read: be seduced by modernity), and remember the shadows (read: the traditions, the craft, the natural) because without shadows no beauty!

 "I would like, if nothing else in literature, to try to recreate the shadow world we have lost.
 I want to deepen the eaves of the temple of literature, darken the walls and push what is seen too clearly into the shadows and rid its interior of unnecessary decorations.
 It doesn't have to be up and down the street, just a single building will be enough.
 And if you want to know what the result will be, turn off the lights.”